liferay-search/liferay-docs/en/developer/reference/articles/02-front-end/05-liferay-js-apis/03-working-with-urls-in-js.markdown

 The `Liferay` global JavaScript Object exposes methods, objects, and properties that access the portal context.
 Four of these are helpful when working with
 URLS: `authToken`, `currentURL`, `currentURLEncoded`, and `PortletURL`.
-If you have experience with Java development in @product@, you may have worked with some of these before.
+If you have experience with Java development in @sharepoint@, you may have worked with some of these before.
 The `Liferay` global object is automatically available at runtime, so no additional dependencies are required.